ADA-GWU/3-concurrency-Nifdi01/README.md

 ## Example Image

-Here is an example of how you might link to an image within your documentation:
+Here is an example image that can be obtained using the program.
+There is no difference in the final result between single-threaded and multi-threaded approach, but the latter will be faster.

 <p align="middle">
   <img src="readme_images/image.jpg" width="35%" />